 Chateau Fontenil Vineyards, Terroir, Grapes, Winemaking

 Located at the highest elevation on the plateau of Fronsac, the terroir is clay and limestone soils with their best parcels having a southern exposure.
 The vines are old.
 In fact, most of the vines are close to 45 years of age.
-On average, the chateau produces close to 3,500 cases of Chateau Fontenil Bordeaux wine per year.
+On average, the chateau produces close to 3,500 cases of Chateau Fontenil wine per year.

-Traditionally, the wine of Chateau Fontenil is vinified in a combination of small, temperature controlled, wood and stainless steel vats.
-Starting in 2010, 20% of the production is now being whole cluster fermented.
-The fruit that is whole cluster fermented is now vinified in new, French oak barrels.
-Malolactic fermentation is carried out in 60% new, French oak barrels.
-Chateau Fontenil is aged in 60% new, French oak barrels.
+Traditionally, the wine of Chateau Fontenil is vinified in a combination of small, temperature-controlled, wood and stainless steel vats.
+Starting in 2010, 20% of the production is now being whole cluster fermented, meaning that 20% of the grapes are vinified with the stems attached.
+The fruit that is whole cluster is fermented and vinified in 100% new, French oak barrels.

 There is a second wine, Filet Rouge.
-Aside from their Fronsac property Chateau Fontenil, Michel Rolland and Dany Rolland also own and produce Rolland Maillet, Bertineau St Vincent and La Grande Clotte Blanc, which while the vines are planted in Lussac St. Emilion, the wine is sold as a white Bordeaux blanc.
+Aside from their Fronsac property Chateau Fontenil, Michel Rolland and Dany Rolland also own and produce Rolland Maillet, Bertineau St Vincent, and La Grande Clotte Blanc, which while the vines are planted in Lussac St. Emilion, the wine is sold as a Bordeaux blanc.

-Chateau Fontenil is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau Fontenil is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Fontenil is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Fontenil is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Château Fontenil Wine Tasting Notes